-conditions, the Fund may also invest i s, for treasury purposes and/or in case of unfavourable market n deposits with credit institutions, money market instruments and units ning of the investment restrictions set out in Annex 1.
-Specific Risks contingent convertible bonds, Shanghai-Hon arkets, derivative instruments, ABS/MBS, distressed securities, g Kong Stock Connect and Shenzhen-Hong Kong Stock Connect, t, securities lending, Sustainability Risks.
-Further details of general Warnings" section and in Annex I. Investment Adviser CRMC Base Currency USD Valuation Date on which any market(s) representing a mear ermined by the Board or the Management Company at their discretion) ingful portion of the Fund's portfolio is closed.
-For the purpose of this e market where the relevant instrument is traded.
-(A list of such dates I) Calculation method of the risk exposure Commitment Approach.
-The methodology used in order to calculate instruments is the commitment approach in a the global exposure resulting from the use of financial derivative accordance with the CSSF Circular 11/512.
-Hedged Equivalent Classes into the currency referred to in the relevant C ratio (i.e. the percentage exposure in the cur able margin of tolerance, the main currency exposure of the Fund back Class's designation.
-It is expected that the resulting effective hedge rency of the hedged share class) will typically be in the range of 80% alent Classes can be found online on the Management Company's Cut-Off Time 1:00pm Luxembourg time on every Valuation n Date Launch Date subscription cut-off time received no later than 5:00pm CET three Business Days before the this date will be processed on the relevant Valuation Date after the Fiscal year-end 31 December in each year Fees and charges 1 Fund Administration Fee 2 0.15% maximum Depositary and Custody Fees 3 0.05% maximum
+17. In order to achieve its investment goals, for treas conditions, the Fund may also invest in deposits of money market funds within the meaning of the with credit institutions, money market instruments and units Specific Risks contingent convertible bonds, Shanghai-Hong Kong S erivative instruments, ABS/MBS, distressed securities, Stock Connect and Shenzhen-Hong Kong Stock Connect, es lending, Sustainability Risks.
+Further details of general " section and in Annex I. Investment Adviser CRMC Base Currency USD Valuation Date on which any market(s) representing a meaningful po by the Board or the Management Company at their discretion rtion of the Fund's portfolio is closed.
+For the purpose of this where the relevant instrument is traded.
+(A list of such dates Calculation method of the risk exposure Commitment Approach.
+The methodology used in order to calculate the globa instruments is the commitment approach in accordance I exposure resulting from the use of financial derivative ce with the CSSF Circular 11/512.
+Hedged Equivalent Classes into the currency referred to in the relevant Class's de ratio (i.e. the percentage exposure in the currency of t in of tolerance, the main currency exposure of the Fund back signation.
+It is expected that the resulting effective hedge the hedged share class) will typically be in the range of 80% sees can be found online on the Management Company's Cut-Off Time 1:00pm Luxembourg time on every Valuation Date Launch Date subscription cut-off time no later than 5:00pm CET three Business Days before the e will be processed on the relevant Valuation Date after the Fiscal year-end 31 December in each year Fees and charges 1 Fund Administration Fee 2 0.15% maximum Depositary and Custody Fees 3 0.05% maximum